ClickHouse/ClickBench/paradedb/README.md

 # ParadeDB

-ParadeDB is PostgreSQL for Search and Analytics.
-It is an alternative to Elasticsearch built on Postgres.
+ParadeDB is an alternative to Elasticsearch built on Postgres.

 - [GitHub](https://github.com/paradedb/paradedb)
 - [Homepage](https://paradedb.com)